Ximaz/js-cam/README.md

 ```

 In this example, we're streaming the camera at 60 FPS and we're defining a new frame each 1 second when the `onupdate` event is listen.
 It just means that if you want,
-each second, to draw a red box over your webcam, you have a variable called `newFrame` inside `camEvent.detail` which is set to true.
+each second, to draw a red box over your webcam, you have a variable called `newFrame` inside `camEvent.detail` which is set to `true`.
 Once this frame is gone, it goes
 back to `false` until the next `newFrame`.

 # Warnings